Imudaypamu/frtproject/README.md

 # About Us
 We are BTech pursuing Students,from both 4th and #rd year we consider this as problem as we facing the same situtaion regularly.our team

--Uday Kiran Pamu(Lead)
+-  Uday Kiran Pamu(Lead)

--G Mallika
+-  G Mallika

--N Srilatha
+-  N Srilatha

--M Poojitha
+-  M Poojitha

 # Privacy Policies